RubenEschauzier/traversal-metric-workshop-paper/content/introduction.md

 Orthogonal Optimization Strategies
 : Different [query optimization](cite:cites hartig2011zero) strategies might create differences in performance independent of prioritization strategies.

-This leads to our research questions:

--  _How can we compare the marginal algorithmic performance of prioritization algorithms in an implementation-agnostic manner_?

-- _How can we define an Oracle baseline that represents optimal prioritization performance?_
+This leads to our research questions: _How can we compare the marginal algorithmic performance of prioritization algorithms in an implementation-agnostic manner_ and _How can we define an Oracle baseline that represents optimal prioritization performance?_

 In this paper, we introduce the metric: Relevant Retrieval Ratio (R^3), pronounced r-cubed.
 This metric allows for straightforward observation of the algorithmic performance of prioritization approaches, independent of implementations, and provides a benchmark against the theoretically optimal prioritization strategy.